Walking Tall (TV series)

-Walking Tall is an American television drama series that ran on NBC in 1981 for one season of seven episodes.
-The first 5 episodes aired Saturday nights at 9:00 p.m. (opposite the ABC series The Love Boat).
-The last 2 episodes aired Tuesday nights at 10:00 p.m. (opposite ABC's Hart to Hart).
-NBC reran all 7 episodes from April–June 1981.
-This one-hour show was a continuation of the 1973 film Walking Tall, which was based on the life of McNairy County Sheriff Buford Pusser.
+Walking Tall is an American television drama series that ran on NBC in 1981.
+It was a continuation of the 1973 film Walking Tall, which was based on the life of McNairy County Sheriff Buford Pusser.
 In this series, Pusser is the sheriff of the fictionalized McNeal County, Tennessee, fighting criminals each week in 1969.

+The theme song "Walking Tall" was sung by Brad Mercer.

+Cast

 Bo Svenson played Pusser, whom he had played before in Walking Tall Part 2 (1975) and Walking Tall: Final Chapter (1977).
 (Brian Dennehy played Pusser in A Real American Hero in 1978 on CBS).

 The rest of the cast included: